dm-p/powerbi-visuals-smlc/doc/usage.md

 If the above requirements are not met, then the chart will not render for you.

-> *\* The Data Reduction method applies if the number of data points for that field are exceeded.
+> *\* The Data Reduction Algorithm applies if the number of data points for that field are exceeded.
 This is to keep the rendered chart sensible for lots of data.
 In these cases, it is suggested that you create multiple instances of the chart if you wish to exceed these amounts.*
 >
 > *For an overview of how these data reduction algorithms are applied, you can refer to the [PowerBI-Visuals documentation](https://docs.microsoft.com/en-nz/power-bi/developer/visuals/dataview-mappings#data-reduction-algorithm-types).*

 ## Small Multiples

-There are three property menus that govern the behaviour of the small multiples in the visual:
+There are three property menus that govern the behaviour of small multiples in the visual:

 ### SM Layout